-Summer in the Arts Camps
+Thank you for being a part of Arcola Church's Summer in the Arts Camps 2026!

-We're so excited to welcome children, youth, and adults to a week full of art, rhythm, instruments, singing, dancing, and more, at Summer in the Arts Camp!
-Summer in the Arts at Arcola Church encompasses FOUR performing and visual arts camps for rising 3rd graders through adults, lead by a staff of professional musicians, artists, and teachers, who pass on their genuine love of their crafts to their campers and students.
-Scholarships are available - see below for details.
-No refunds after July 1.
+Summer in the Arts at Arcola Church encompasses THREE performing and visual arts camps for rising 3rd graders through adults, lead by a staff of professional musicians, artists, and teachers, who pass on their genuine love of their crafts to their campers and students.

 Camp Descriptions